 The PCC Farmland Trust ACT Program

 PCC Farmland Trust may be able to help.
-In the past, the Farmland Trust has purchased property from retiring farmers.
-This method achieves several goals: it ensures that the retiring farmer is paid fair market value for their land, and it offers an opportunity for a new or expanding sustainable farmer to gain access to affordable farmland–all the while protecting the property in perpetuity.
+In the past, the Farmland Trust has purchased property from retiring farmers, ensuring that a retiring farmer is paid fair market value for their land, and offering an opportunity for a new or expanding farmer to gain access to affordable farmland–all the while protecting the property in perpetuity.

 Utilizing our ACT Program (PDF), PCC Farmland Trust can deploy several creative tools for acquiring and protecting farmland.
 Using ACT, the Trust will purchase farmland property and then, over a period of time, sell it to a qualified farmer, or arrange a lease-to-own with a farm tenant.
 When it is necessary to purchase threatened farmland properties, the Trust uses dedicated funds which are required to be repaid within specified time periods.
 Lease and purchase terms and length will often vary, depending on the property configuration, infrastructure, and location.